Andy-Waine/smartcontract-blackjack/README.md

 ## ℹ️ General Information

--   Several bullet points about the app
--
--
--
+-   Start playing blackjack NOW with Smart Contract blackjack to cut out the middleman and avoid storing your money in a centralized escrow.
+-   Greater shuffling randomization than traditional methods is achieved through Chainlink VRF's cryptographically guaranteed random number issuance.
-- (This project built and submitted for the Spring '23 Chainlink Hackathon)
+-   This project built and submitted for the Spring '23 Chainlink Hackathon.

 ## 💻 Technologies Used